Evan Dunham: Ultimate Fighting Championship

 Dunham made his UFC debut on February 21, 2009, against Per Eklund at UFC 95.
 He showed an aggressive style, knocking the more experienced Eklund out with a straight left at 2:14 of round one.

 Dunham had his second fight in the UFC when he defeated returning veteran Marcus Aurélio via split decision at UFC 102.
 He showed quick and accurate striking skills and displayed some excellent submission defense against the seasoned grappler.

-Dunham's third fight was against The Ultimate Fighter 8 winner, Efrain Escudero on January 11, 2010, at UFC Fight Night 20 where the fight was the co-main event.
+Dunham's third fight was against The Ultimate Fighter 8 winner, Efraín Escudero on January 11, 2010, at UFC Fight Night 20 where the fight was the co-main event.
 Dunham rallied from a rough first round, taking the second and finally finishing with an armbar in the third round, nearly breaking Escudero's arm.
 The submission earned him an extra $30,000 for winning Submission of the Night honors.

 Dunham faced Xtreme Couture standout and ex-training partner Tyson Griffin, on June 12, 2010, at UFC 115.
 Dunham was dominant in all three rounds, taking Griffin's back on numerous occasions and effectively countering strikes.
 He won the fight via split decision.

 Dunham faced former UFC Lightweight Champion Sean Sherk on September 25, 2010, at UFC 119.
 He received the first loss of his MMA career via controversial split decision.
 Sherk utilized his wrestling during round 1, opening up a large cut above Dunham's right eye and boxing well in the early part of round 2, while Dunham utilized submissions and effective striking throughout the latter parts of rounds 2 and 3.
 UFC president Dana White later said that he felt Dunham was 'robbed'.
 The bout was awarded Fight of the Night honors.

 Dunham was expected to face Kenny Florian at UFC 126, but the bout instead was moved to headline UFC Fight Night 23 on January 22, 2011.
 Dunham confirmed the fight on his personal Facebook page.
 However, on December 6, Florian pulled out of the bout due to injury.
 Instead, Melvin Guillard, who had been set to fight Yves Edwards on the preliminary card, took on Dunham in the main event.
 Dunham lost via TKO in the first round after getting continuously hit by combinations from the much faster Guillard.